sheerun/dataloader/README.md

 `Dataloader` is a class for fetching data given unique keys such as the id column (or any other key).

 Each `Dataloader` instance contains a unique memoized cache.
-Because of it, it is recommended to use one `Datalaoder` instane **per web request**.
+Because of it, it is recommended to use one `Datalaoder` instance **per web request**.
 You can use more long-lived instances, but then you need to take care of manually cleaning the cache.

-You shound't share the same dataloader instance across different threads.
+You shouldn't share the same dataloader instance across different threads.
 This behavior is currently undefined.

 ### `Dataloader.new(options = {}, &batch_load)`